-By the mid-1980s, Indianapolis was the largest city in the country without a local arts council.
-The city was hosting the Tenth Pan American Games and local arts groups were preparing a year-long arts festival in conjunction with the games.
-Then-Mayor Bill Hudnut asked local community leaders to explore the pros and cons of re-establishing an arts council after a previous council had dissolved in the 1970s.
+In the mid-1980s, Indianapolis was the largest city in the country without a local arts council.
+The city was hosting the Tenth Pan American Games and local arts groups were preparing a yearlong arts festival in conjunction with the games.
+Mayor Bill Hudnut asked local community leaders to explore re-establishing an arts council after a previous council had dissolved in 1977.

 In October 1987, the Arts Council of Indianapolis was formally incorporated as the City’s local arts agency.
 The City of Indianapolis contracted with the Arts Council to grant $500,000 to local arts and cultural groups.
-As one of its core functions, the Arts Council continues to grants City funding through an independent, conflict-free peer panel review process that begins in early spring.
+As one of its core functions, the Arts Council continues to grant City funding through an independent, conflict-free peer panel review process each year.

-In September 1995, the Arts Council opened the Indianapolis Artsgarden, the iconic glass building suspended over Illinois and Washington Streets in Downtown Indianapolis.
-The Council owns and operates the Artsgarden, which provides a space for more than 300 performances and exhibitions each year.
+In September 1995, the Arts Council opened the Indianapolis Artsgarden, an iconic glass building suspended over Illinois and Washington Streets in downtown Indianapolis.
+It is owned and operated by the Arts Council, and provides a space for more than 300 performances and exhibitions each year.
 The Indianapolis Artsgarden was funded through an extraordinary gift from Lilly Endowment Inc.

-Since 1987, the Arts Council has provided programs and services to the citizens of central Indiana and to hundreds of artists and arts organizations.
-The Arts Council has also helped promote the cultural life of Indianapolis, continues to expand and sustain the arts economy, and bolster the cultural vitality and positive image of Indianapolis.
+Since its inception, the Arts Council has provided programs and services to the citizens of central Indiana, and to hundreds of artists and arts organizations.
+It has also helped promote the cultural life of Indianapolis, continues to expand and sustain the arts economy, and bolster the cultural vitality and positive image of Indianapolis.